-The Illinois Department of Commerce and Economic Opportunity (the "Department") is issuing this NOFO to expand the Illinois Works Pre-apprenticeship Program.
+The Illinois Department of Commerce and Economic Opportunity (the "Department" or "DCEO") is issuing this Notice of Funding Opportunity ("NOFO") to expand the Illinois Works Pre-apprenticeship Program.
 The Illinois Works Pre-Apprenticeship Program is administered by the Department's Office of Illinois Works.

-Presently the Illinois Works Pre-apprenticeship Program funds 23 programs located throughout the State of Illinois serving approximately 1,000 residents.
-This NOFO is focused on awarding grants in geographic areas where the Office of Illinois Works does not presently have pre-apprenticeship programs and to increase the representation of underrepresented groups that presently are not served or are underserved by existing programs including Asians, and Veterans, among others.
-Those economic regions include Central (Region 1), East Central (Region 2), North Central (Region 3), Northwest (Region 6), Southeast (Region 7), Southwest (Region 9).
-To see the geographic boundaries of these Economic Development Regions go to: https://www2.illinois.gov/dceo/SmallBizAssistance/RegionSpecificAssistance/Documents/2022ILE cDevRegionMap.pdf
+Presently the Illinois Works Pre-apprenticeship Program funds 29 programs located throughout the State of Illinois, serving approximately 1,300 residents.
+This NOFO is focused, although not exclusively, on awarding grants in geographic areas where the Office of Illinois Works does not presently have pre-apprenticeship programs and to increase the representation of underrepresented groups that presently are not served or are underserved by existing programs including individuals of Asian descent, Veterans, and Women, among others.
+This NOFO is open to all Economic Development Regions, but applications serving the following regions and counties will be prioritized: